Blaneczek/PocManUE/README.md

 <details>
 <summary>More</summary>

-The rules and gameplay are managed by the game modes.
+</br>The rules and gameplay are managed by the game modes.
 The base class contains all functions that are shared between modes and virtual functions that are ready to be overwritten.

 ```c++
 class PACMAN_API APMGameModeBase : public AGameModeBase